 CHAPTER 9 - LAUNCH PROCEDURES

-9.1 COMMON LAUNCH AREA(S)
+9.1 COMMON LAUNCH AREA(S) (CLA)

 9.1.1 One or more areas defined by the organiser and used when the task requires all competitors to launch from a common area.
 A competitor taking off outside the prescribed common launch area will not achieve a result in all tasks of that flight.
 Once his balloon is inflated a competitor may not move his balloon on the CLA except for safety reasons and only after approval from a responsible official.